 The Caracoquesos (Pasta Shells With Cheese Sauce) is the Chilean version of the American Mac & Cheese.
-I remember that they began selling in the 80s in Chile and also came boxed and ready to prepare at home.
-Living here in the US my daughters have the gene for the Mac & Cheese and they love it, so I decided to make a homemade version with cheddar cheese I had that was leftover from a party.
+I remember they began selling in the 80s in Chile and came boxed and ready to prepare at home.
+Living here in the US, my children have the gene for Mac & Cheese, and they love it, so I decided to make a homemade version with the cheddar cheese I had left over from a party.

-The recipe is simple and it’s based on a white sauce to which you add the cheese.
+The recipe is simple and based on a white sauce to which you add the cheese.

 - 1 box of noodles shells (340 grams)

 - 2 tablespoons flour